vitkuz573/aspirational-manifests/docs/Writerside/topics/Removing-Manifests-from-a-Cluster.md

 If you have a secret file, these secrets will be removed as well.
 This command does not prompt for a password, as secrets do not need to be decrypted to be removed from your cluster.

+Temporary secret files created during deployment are also deleted at this stage.

 ## Cli Options (Optional)

 | Option            | Alias | Environmental Variable Counterpart | Description                                                                               |